Taliesin (studio): 21st century

 By the early 2010s, workers had begun repairing the house's foundation and lower level.
 The house was still open to the public, albeit only for guided tours; there were eight separate kinds of tours because of Taliesin's wide-ranging history and scope.
 To celebrate Taliesin's centennial, TPI hosted a series of events in 2011.
 The complex remained in danger of deterioration, prompting the WMF to add Taliesin to its 2014 World Monuments Watch.
 In the mid-2010s, preservationists also began restoring Taliesin's gardens to their 1959 appearance.
 This project included adding hollyhocks and rearranging orchards to Wright's original specifications.
 Additionally, to attract visitors to Taliesin and other Wright–designed sites in Wisconsin, state legislators proposed giving money to the Wisconsin Department of Tourism for the installation of road signs promoting these sites.
 Taliesin was subsequently included on the Frank Lloyd Wright Trail, which was established in 2017.

 In 2018, Taliesin received a $320,000 grant for the Hillside theater's restoration through the Save America's Treasures program; the project included improving drainage, upgrading mechanical systems, and adding rooms to the basement.
 This project was initially planned to cost $867,000 and take two years.
 The theater did not reopen until 2024, and its renovation ultimately cost $1.1 million.
 Workers also restored Taliesin's Midway Barn in the 2020s.
 The Wisconsin government's 2025–2027 budget, signed by Governor Tony Evers in July 2025, allocated $5 million to Taliesin's preservation.

 Visitation

 TPI provides tours from May 1 through October 31 of each year, though weekend tours of the grounds are also available in April and November.
 Other events and programs are available sporadically through the rest of the year.
 Tours of the house's interior are usually not given from November to April because Taliesin has no heating system; Wright had removed Taliesin's furnaces after his Taliesin West complex was completed.
 In addition, visitors are not ordinarily allowed to stay at the complex overnight.
+Taliesin was temporarily closed to the public for several months in 2020 due to the COVID-19 pandemic.
 As of 2023, more than 25,000 people visit Taliesin each year.
 The Wisconsin Historical Society's collections include rare old photographs of Taliesin.